linode/docs/docs/uptime/analytics/google-analytics-on-wordpress.md

     >
     >Should you decide to disable the demographics feature at a later date, simply remove the above code.

-You are now set up with Google Analytics and can decide how to procede with adding the code to your WordPress website: [Through your theme](#directly-add-google-analytics-to-wordpress) or [through a plugin](#add-google-analytics-through-a-plugin).
+You are now set up with Google Analytics and can decide how to procede with adding the code to your WordPress website: [Through your theme](#add-google-analytics-through-a-theme) or [through a plugin](#add-google-analytics-through-a-plugin).

-##Add Google Analytics through Theme
+##Add Google Analytics Through a Theme

 WordPress uses PHP includes, so adding a Google Analytics code is as easy as altering a single file in your WordPress theme.